As a cat parent, you may be wondering if you’re feeding your cat the right amount of food – is it too much or too little?

 It’s advised that you feed your kitty wet food in the morning and at night, with their allocated portion of dry food left out for grazing on during the day.

-Whiskas 1+ Cat range provides everything your adult cat needs to stay healthy in his or her prime years.
+Whiskas 1+ Cat range provides everything your adult cat needs to stay healthy in their prime years.

-As your kitty grows older, his or her nutritional needs will change.
+As your kitty grows older, their nutritional needs will change.
 So while you should continue feeding them the same amount of food, after the age of seven it’s important to adjust their diet to one that suits their age.

 For example, the Whiskas® Senior range contains extra taurine to help your cat’s vision and heart, zinc and linoleic acid for a healthy skin and coat, and just the right amount of phosphorus to help keep your cat’s waterworks functioning!